sohamkatdare/google-drive-mcp/README.md

 # Google Drive RAG/MCP System

+### NOTE: I've pushed the .env in the repository for easy access.
+This is not representative of what I'd do in a real-world setting.

 This project is a Retrieval-Augmented Generation (RAG) system and Model Context Protocol (MCP) server for Google Drive, with a modern Next.js frontend and a Node.js/Express backend.
 It enables intelligent search, retrieval, and chat over your Google Drive files, supporting Google Docs, Sheets, and more.

 ---